 The image takes up nearly all of the card, with only a black trim around it and a colored border beyond.
 There are a few parallels – platinum, gold, and diamond – some numbered.

 Like the SI for Kids card, this was included in a sheet with others inside the Heroes of the Game magazine.
 Because the card’s image is a direct pull of a magazine cover, it’s important to clarify which one you’re buying.
 Both have value, especially with some magazines carrying numbered autographs, but a magazine may not fit neatly with your cards.

 5. 2001 SP Authentic Tiger Woods #45 Autograph

 Eyes locked somewhere off the card’s right, Tiger’s focus on the cup is clear.
 Trading the red polo for a gray one, he leans to his right.
 His hands meet above his left hip, club held slightly below.
 His stance implies he’s measuring the distance, preparing to sink the shot.

 A square of soft green sits behind him, white outlines of circles drawing the eyes naturally toward his figure.
 “Authentic Stars” is centered at the top of the card.
-On the card’s left, just above center, is the SP Authentic logo, the abbreviation climbing up the opposite side.
-Below the logo, “TIGER” climbs up with “Woods” under that, taking most of the bottom-left corner.
+On the card’s left, just above the center, is the SP Authentic logo, the abbreviation climbing up the opposite side.
+Below the logo, “TIGER” climbs up, with “Woods” under that, taking up most of the bottom-left corner.
 Beneath that is a thinner text of “Authentic Stars,” and to its right is the card’s print number.
 Of course, the most eye-catching aspect of the card is the beautiful auto just beneath the middle of the card.